Plan B in the visa application process and the Bridging visa B

 (d) the Minister is satisfied that the applicant's reasons for wishing to do so are substantial.

 All internet applications are now applications which are made in Australia, even though the applicant may be offshore at the time of visa application.
 All the Australian Immigration servers are in Australia.
-The key test for the grant of a BVB is that the visa applied for (a second time around) is “substantive visa of a kind that can be granted if the applicant is in Australia;”
+The key test for the grant of a BVB is that the visa applied for (a second time around) is “a substantive visa of a kind that can be granted if the applicant is in Australia;”

 That, now applies for many many types of visa including the subclass 482 visa, the 186 ENS visa and any other visa where the applicant can be on-shore or offshore at time of visa grant.
 And Clause 020.212 would also apply to the subclass 100 Partner visa.
 However in relation to the subclass 100 visa, it would be refused simultaneously if the second visa, the subclass 309 visa were refused.